balderdashy/sails-docs/reference/Plugins/Hooks/customhooks.md

 # Understanding Hooks
 ### Why Should I Use Hooks?
-Hooks exist to provide structure and reusability to your custom code.
-We hope you'll use to keep your controllers and models nice and skinny.
-Fat controllers are cool too...until you're waist deep in `UserController.js`, trying to find all the pieces of that thing you made that one time.
+Hooks exist to provide a way for you to execute custom code as your app is lifted.
+This is one of the better places to build lower level functionality that might need direct interaction with sails core.

 ### What Are They?
 On a base level, a hook is just a function that gets imported and immediately executed when you lift your app.
-This function is called with the `sails global` object as an argument and returns a `definition` object with various methods and properties that provide the structure.
+This function is called with the `sails global` object as an argument and returns a `definition` object with various methods and properties that provide structure.

 ### How Do They Work?
 Sails uses hooks to provide most of it's core functionality.
 Sails has a hook for it's http server, pubsub functionality, interfacing with an ORM (waterline by default), managing Grunt tasks, etc.  Sails even uses a hook for loading your custom hooks.
 It's called `userhooks` and it runs after the http server but before the logger.
 It's one of the last things that happens as you lift your app.

 ### Where Are They?
 Like we said before, Sails relies on hooks internally.
 If you want to take a look at them, they can be found in `myApp/node_modules/sails/lib/hooks`.
 While these are a great resource when writing your own custom hooks, I would be careful not to change them unless you know what you're doing.
-Eventually the api will move towards making it easier to use drop-in replacements to the hooks in sails-core.
+Eventually it will become easier to use drop-in replacements to the hooks in sails-core.

 User defined hooks are located in `myApp/api/hooks`.
 This folder isn't created when you create a new project.
 Should it be?
 Who knows.
-Either way, if youre making your own hook, youll start off by creating a folder called `hooks` in `myApp/api`.
+Either way, if you're making your own hook, you'll start off by creating a folder called `hooks` in `myApp/api`.

 ## The Simplest User Hook